PixelcatProductions/PCATFTP/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 https://github.com/PixelcatProductions/PCATFTP

+## Sync

+This repository syncs automatially on an hourly basis.